How to repair a drought damaged lawn

 Step Four: Overseeding / Reseeding

 We recommend waiting two weeks for the fertiliser to take full effect before you plan to sow.
-Make sure the weather where you are is forecast as 10 degrees and up for the next two weeks in the window you are planning to sow in, as these temperatures are what grass seed needs to germinate.
-Sow your seed just like your fertiliser at a rate of 35g per m2, and ensure it is covered up to £3 coins deep i.e. – just under the surface.
+Make sure the weather where you are is forecast as 10 degrees and up for the next two weeks in the window you plan to sow in, as grass seed needs to germinate at these temperatures.
+Sow your seed just like your fertiliser at a rate of 35g per m2, and ensure it is covered up to £3 coins deep, i.e., just under the surface.
 Rake over, firm down with your feet in your best penguin shuffle and water.

 Aftercare

-Water your overseeded lawn like a brand new one and don’t mow until the blades are at least 5cm in height – close mowing or early mowing can damage new seedlings who are just trying to find their way in the world.
+Water your overseeded lawn like a brand new one, and don’t mow until the blades are at least 5cm in height—close mowing or early mowing can damage new seedlings that are just trying to find their way in the world.

 Prevention

-Invest in a sprinkler, or make sure to water your lawn in-between sunbathing sessions to prevent it from becoming dried out and compacted.
+Invest in a sprinkler, or water your lawn in between sunbathing sessions to prevent it from drying out and compacting.
 Just as we need to stay hydrated in unlikely hot UK weather, so do our lawns!